Bali is my hypothetical evolutionary replacement for Java to highlight

 Enums are much like classes or interfaces.
 They could be standalone or could be

-declared inside a class or interface, and made private or public.
+declared inside a class or interface and made private or public.

-Inside the class you would reference the enum value by DaysOfWeek.WED,
+Inside the class you would reference the enum value by DaysOfWeek.WED, (possibly just WED if there

-outside TheClass.daysOfWeek.WED.
-The enum constants
+were no ambiguity), outside TheClass.daysOfWeek.WED.
+The

-could be used in case labels.
+enum constants could be used in case labels.

 To handle enums that are individual bits I suggest a syntax like this:

-set PizzaToppings { MOZZARELLA, PEPPERONI,
+set PizzaToppings { MOZZARELLA,

-TOMATOES, GREENPEPPER, PINEAPPLE, GOUDA, CRANBERRIES, ANCHOVIES };
+PEPPERONI, TOMATOES, GREENPEPPER, PINEAPPLE, GOUDA, CRANBERRIES, ANCHOVIES };

 You could then declare a variable as: